joelouthan/theologic.us/content/posts/family_devos-mark/2015-09-23-devotions-mark-724-30-the-word-of-god-saves.md

 2. How did this non-Jewish woman treated Jesus?

 3. Who are the children that Jesus speaks of?
-Who are the &#8220;little&#8221; dogs?
+Who are the "little" dogs?

 4. Can we be saved by the family we are born into or the church that we attend?